6 Possible Reasons Why Your Peace Lily Has Yellow Leaves

 As an Amazon Associate I earn from qualifying purchases.
 Without Any Extra Cost to You!

 The peace lily, Spath or Spathiphyllum is quite well-known as an excellent plant to keep indoors.
 Hailing from both America and Asia, it usually grows in tropical areas, and its beauty is well-known, making it a great conversation piece.
 But what most plant keepers might not tell you is that the peace lily is notoriously challenging to take care of.
 It gives the orchid a run for its money.
+And you must have notice, sometimes peace lily leaves suddenly turn yellow.
+Why?
+How?

 If in trouble, your peace lily can change colors, droop, wither and die for no apparent reason.
 They are, to put it lightly, finicky.
 One problem which pops up more than any other is the sudden yellowing of leaves.
 This can happen over a long period or suddenly overnight.
 Even though you’re confident you haven’t changed a thing since last week, your peace lily will politely beg to differ – and then demand a change in its environment; thank you very much.